 UCC forms are critical to a number of financial processes.
 Several nuances can affect your UCC standing.
 When filing, the burden is on the filer to make sure everything is accurate.
 Incomplete or inaccurate forms affect both notice and financial priority, and an error as simple as an extra space can render the document completely unusable.

+The Uniform Commercial Code (UCC) provides standardized forms that can be used in various commercial transactions.
+These forms are not mandatory but are widely recognized and accepted in many states.
 This article will look at UCC-1 and UCC-3 forms, reasons to file and common mistakes.

 The most common UCC form is the UCC-1 or Financing Statement.
 These forms are routine in the case of secured loan, where the lender uses the UCC-1 to place a lien on a particular piece of collateral or all assets belonging to a business or person.